N

 3D printing has been around in one form or another since 1984, when a process was introduced to transfer digital data into tangible objects.
 While initially utilised in experimental, technical and scientific endeavours, the technology has advanced to a point where “home printing” and desktop scale printers have been introduced to the market.
 The technology is now readily available to the consumer.

-Thursday 30 July 2015 / by John Van de Poll posted in Insurance
+Thursday 30 July 2015 posted in Insurance

 Previous proceedings brought by a credit hire car provider in the name of an insured do not necessarily preclude a later subrogated action.